-13. Every Supervisor shall send to the Registrary reports on the work of each candidate under his supervisors' or her charge, in accordance with the provisions of Regulation 15 of the general regulations for certain postgraduate degrees and other qualifications.

-14. The Degree Committee concerned shall nominate for appointment by the General Board such Examiners and number of Examiners and Assessors as they shall deem sufficient to conduct the examination for the M.Phil.
+- 14. Every Supervisor shall send to the Registrary reports on the work of each candidate under their charge, in accordance with the provisions of Regulation 15 of the general regulations for certain postgraduate degrees and other qualifications. - 15.
+The Degree Committee concerned shall nominate for appointment by the General Board such number of Examiners and Assessors as they shall deem sufficient to conduct the examination for the M.Phil.
 Degree by advanced study and to report on the performance of candidates to the Degree Committee.
 Appointment shall be in accordance with the general regulations for Examiners and Assessors.
 The Assessors shall undertake such duties as the Degree Committee may decide.